iMikie/Semantic-UI-Rails/README.md

 Refresh your browser and you'll see there's just a couple more things to do.

 ###Adding some Javascript
 We need to add some JQuery to attach a toggle action to our mobile menu button so that it will toggle the slide out menu when clicked.
 We also need some javascript to hide the slide out menu if our screen is resized to be greater than, say, 730px.
 We need javascript here and not a media query because the slide out menu is too complex and we have to call it's `hide` method explicitly.
-Add this javascript to your `application.js` file:
+Add this javascript to,

+**`application.js`**:

 ```javascript
 $(document)